Archives New Zealand

-Archives New Zealand (Māori: Te Rua Mahara o te Kāwanatanga) is New Zealand's national archive and the official guardian of its public archives.
+Archives New Zealand (Māori: Te Rua Mahara o te Kāwanatanga) is New Zealand's national archive.
 As the government's recordkeeping authority, it administers the Public Records Act 2005 and promotes good information management throughout government.

 History

 Establishment

 In 1954, the First National Government's cabinet approved the establishment of a national archive and the office of a chief archivist, and the drafting of enabling legislation.
 The Archives Act 1957 established the National Archives within the Department of Internal Affairs (DIA).
 It also gave the chief archivist the power to approve the disposal of official records and to require the transfer of records to the National Archives after 25 years.
 The Archives Act also affirmed public access to the National Archives.
 While the National Archives were established in 1957, they were preceded by the Dominion Archives and the former war archives at the Hope Gibbons building in Wellington.

 Expansion and legislative entrenchment

 In 1977, an amendment to the Local Government Act 1974 extended limited protection to local government archives.
 For the first twenty years, the National Archives had to contend with inadequate storage and staffing.
 Following Wilfred I. Smith's report, the Government took steps to address those issues, the headquarters moving into the 1966 4-storey building of the former Government Printing Office on Thorndon Quay in 1990.
 The National Archives' legal position was further entrenched by the passage of legislation such as the Ombudsmen Act 1975, the Official Information Act 1982, and the State Sector Act 1988.

 In 2000, the National Archives was separated from the Department of Internal Affairs and renamed as Archives New Zealand.

 In 2005, the Fifth Labour Government passed the Public Records Act 2005 to deal with digital archives and the creation of state-owned enterprises.
 The Act also greatly expanded the role of Archives New Zealand and the powers of the Chief Archivist, and established the Archives Council to advise the Minister responsible for Archives New Zealand.
 The organisation now has a leadership role for recordkeeping throughout central and local government.